opatiny/chemexper-internship-workbook/projects/chemexper/reference-database-front-end.md

 - `formik`: component to have one state var for a hole form
 - `react-table`: responsive tables
 - `@fortawesome/fontawesome-free`: for svg icons
+- `react-bootstrap`: popovers -> didn't use this in the end because it influenced the whole style off the app
+- `popper`: for popovers

 ## Packages used